 The challenge takes in the two highest peaks in Leicestershire – Beacon Hill (814ft) and Bardon Hill (912ft), along with the famous Old John Tower in Bradgate Park, plus a few other hills along the way!

-Each challenger is given a detailed route map on the day and the challenge begins and ends at Bradgate Park.
-The route* includes Broombriggs Farm Country Park, Beacon Hill, Charley Woods, Bardon Hill, Billa Barra Hill Nature Reserve, Hill Hole Nature Reserve.
+Each challenger is given a detailed route map on the day with the route* – which includes Broombriggs Farm Country Park, Beacon Hill, Charley Woods, Bardon Hill, Billa Barra Hill Nature Reserve, Hill Hole Nature Reserve.

-It is a ‘power walk’ – rather than a leisurely countryside amble! – which will earn you your sponsorship money after all!) – but you can take on the Challenge at your own pace.
+Most see it as more of a ‘power walk’ – rather than a leisurely countryside amble (you need to earn your sponsorship money after all!) – but you can take on the Challenge at your own pace.
 Whatever your finish time we are sure you will get a great sense of achievement at the end and you will also see some amazing and in some cases rarely seen parts of the Leicestershire countryside (we know this as we often have to hack down the undergrowth before the walk!).

 Running the challenge

-Each year we’ve had a number of runners taking on the challenge – which is tough as the terrain is so varied and the course needs navigation – but that’s why previous runners have loved the experience so much!
+Runners are welcome to take on the challenge – which is tough as the terrain is so varied and the course needs navigation – but that’s why previous runners have loved the experience so much!
 Could you beat the current Charity Link Leicestershire 3 Peaks record of 2 hrs and 21 minutes?!
 If you plan to run the challenge, complete your registration as normal but please let us know that you are running and give us an idea how long you expect it to take you to run the route so that we can make our support team aware.

 Support from the business community

 We would also love to hear from local businesses who may be interested in supporting the event.
-We have a number of support and sponsorship opportunities – find out more here.
+We have a number of support opportunities.
+Contact email@example.com for more information.

 Be part of the support team

 If taking part in the challenge itself is not for you, why not consider being part of the support team?
 We need people to act as marshals, to cheer our walkers on, to give out medals and goodie bags at the end of the walk etc. If you may be willing to help, please get in touch – email firstname.lastname@example.org